 Leann spoke: “Well, I’m very impressed Sheryl, how did you manage to fight one of the kings of hell and how did you develop your powers?

-I just followed my instincts, used that weird book you found about Lilith, got a couple of sigils from it, and summoned her.
+“I just followed my instincts, used that weird book you found about Lilith, got a couple of sigils from it, and summoned her.
 She was very helpful and guided me with the Soul Demonica but of course, I need to pay back for that.

 We made a deal, I’m supposed to give back these powers but WOW Leann, this is fucking amazing!
 I stroke down that demon and got my rank into the supernatural realm!
-I’m not a simple Demonica anymore!
+I’m not a simple Demonica anymore.

-I had the chance to save you somehow and well Jeremy wasn’t the sweet guy we thought but at least we have each other and honestly, we could achieve a bunch of things together, don’t you think?
+I had the chance to save you, we have each other and honestly, we could achieve a bunch of things together, don’t you think?”
+Expressed Sheryl passionately.

 “I’m not very sure that you should keep those powers, Sheryl, it might attract other enemies, probably put your mother in danger or even your own life, I mean those powers weren’t yours in the end, just give her powers back, at least will be fair that you kept your word and didn’t try to cheat on her.
-You didn’t steal her powers so it must mean some kind of respect towards her.”
+You didn’t steal her powers so it must mean some kind of respect toward her.”
+Uttered Leann meaningfully.

-Well, yeah… I was listening to Leann but something inside me was pushing out to be released and I didn’t want to get back to normal that was boring as fuck, for the first time I could get whatever I wanted from an entity or a human… just setting up a deal and making my own rules!
+Well, yeah . . .
+I was listening to Leann but something inside me was pushing out to be released and I didn’t want to get back to normal that was boring as fuck, for the first time I could get whatever I wanted from an entity or a human . . . just setting up a deal and making my own rules!

 Was I willing to lose that?
-Mmm, I don’t think so…
+Mmm, I don’t think so . . .

-I told Leann I was going to give Lilith’s powers back but… I didn’t.
+I told Leann I was going to give Lilith’s powers back but . . .
+I didn’t.

 Instead, I decided to prepare myself, using the Soul Demonica I wrote down my demands and even the book was a perfect assistant in everything I was doing, I wondered if that book belonged to Lilith in the past, otherwise, she could be planning a way to get it and become more powerful and I could become her pawn which wasn’t on my plans.